Network Topology and Communication-Computation Tradeoffs in Decentralized Optimization: Averaging and Optimization Over Directed graphs

 where the last step used the fact that $y_i^k \neq 0$, which follows from Lemma \ref{ybound}.
 Therefore, defining

 we have that

 Moreover, $P^k$ is stochastic since

-We have thus written the Push Sum update as an ``ordinary'' consensus update after a change of coordinates.
+We have thus written the Push-Sum update as an ``ordinary'' consensus update after a change of coordinates.
 However, to apply Theorem \ref{basicconsthm} about the convergence of the basic consensus process, we need to lower bound the entries of $P^k$, which we proceed to do next.

 Indeed, as a consequence of the definition of $P^k$, if we choose $\alpha$ to be some fixed number such that

 always holds, then the sequence of graphs $G_{[P^0]_{\alpha}}, G_{[P^1]_{\alpha}}, G_{[P^2]_{\alpha}}, \ldots$ will satisfy Assumption \ref{strongconn}.
 To find an $\alpha$ that satisfies this condition, we make use of the fact that $1/(n^{2nB}) \leq y_i^k \leq n$, which is a consequence of Eq. (\ref{yupper}) and Lemma \ref{ybound}.
 It follows that the choice $\alpha = (1/n) \cdot (1/n) \cdot 1/(n^{2nB}) $ suffices.
 Thus, we can apply Theorem \ref{basicconsthm} and obtain that $z^k$ converges to a multiple of the all-ones vector.